hutanstefan/Solitaire/README.md

 ## Output
 - A graphical interface displaying the cards for the game.
-- At the end of the game, a corresponding message is shown to indicate the outcome (e.g., win, loss, or other status).
+- At the end of the game, a corresponding message is shown to indicate the outcome (e.g., win).

 ---